RCRamsey/map698-redlining-wealth-health-lexington/README.md

 ## Part III.
 Proposed Visuals

 ### Historical Visuals to Provide context
 Timeline of images from papers, covenants, HOLC plat, or historic journal article map depictions.
-Potentially store these within the info box panel on the left hand side to give historical context.
+Store these within the info box panel or as a modal on the left hand side to give historical context.

 HOLC Map scanned from 1930s
 ![digital scan of physical HOLC map from 1930s for Lexington KY](graphics/holc-scan.jpg)